-CHEM 421 Modern Analytical Instrumentation 4 hours
+CHEM 421 - Modern Analytical Instrumentation (4 hours)

 Prerequisite: CHEM 221 with a grade of C or higher or CHEM 231 with a grade of C or higher.
 A course in modern analytical instrumentation, including electroanalytical, spectroscopic, separations, and kinetic methods.
 Application of spreadsheet and computer simulation software.
 Laboratory emphasis.
 2 Lec 6 Lab.
 (Offered periodically)

-CHEM 431 Biochemistry I
+CHEM 431 - Biochemistry I (3 hours)

+Prerequisite: CHEM 232 with a grade of C or higher.
 Corequisite: CHEM 432 (required for chemistry and biochemistry majors).

 A course in the molecular logic of life; in particular the molecular structure, nomenclature, properties, and functions of carbohydrates, lipids, proteins, and nucleic acids.
-Properties and mechanisms of enzymes, vitamins, a and co-enzymes, biological membrane structure and function, and introduction to bioenergetics.
+Properties and mechanisms of enzymes, vitamins, and co-enzymes, biological membrane structure and function, and introduction to bioenergetics.
+This course fulfills the requirement for an upperdivision course with components as specified in Southwestern's Quality Enhancement Plan.
 3 Lec.
 (Fall)

-CHEM 432 Biochemistry I Lab
+CHEM 432 - Biochemistry I Lab (1 hour)